-Duck hens lay well into their sixth to even ninth year of life – making them perhaps the most sustainable small livestock one could keep on a homestead.
+Duck hens lay well into their sixth to even ninth year of life – making them perhaps the most sustainable small livestock one could keep on a homestead for egg production.

 You do not need a drake (mature male duck) to garner eggs to eat, only fertilized ones that will produce cute little fuzzy chicks.

 One of the major advantages of keeping ducks for eggs is the docile nature of drakes.
-There will be no worries of getting viciously attacked by a rowdy rooster if you want to raise ducks for egg, meat, or breeding purposes.
+There will be no worries about getting viciously attacked by a rowdy rooster if you want to raise ducks for egg, meat, or breeding purposes.

 Ducks are voracious eaters.
 They can rid an area of tadpoles and slugs in just a single day when allowed to roam the area in search of food.